IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios.md

 ## Before you begin
 {: #facebook-auth-ios-before}
-* You must have a resource that is protected by {{site.data.keyword.amashort}} and an iOS project that is instrumented with {{site.data.keyword.amashort}} Client SDK.
+* You must have a resource that is protected by {{site.data.keyword.amashort}} and an iOS project that is instrumented with {{site.data.keyword.amashort}} client SDK.
 For more information, see [Getting started with {{site.data.keyword.amashort}}](https://console.{DomainName}/docs/services/mobileaccess/getting-started.html) and [Setting up the iOS Objective-C SDK](https://console.{DomainName}/docs/services/mobileaccess/getting-started-ios.html).
-* Manually protect your backend application with {{site.data.keyword.amashort}}  Server SDK.
+* Manually protect your backend application with {{site.data.keyword.amashort}} server SDK.
 For more information, see [Protecting resources](https://console.{DomainName}/docs/services/mobileaccess/protecting-resources.html).
 * Create a Facebook Application ID.
 For more information, see [Obtaining a Facebook application ID from the Facebook Developer Portal](https://console.{DomainName}/docs/services/mobileaccess/facebook-auth-overview.html#facebook-appID).

 ## Configuring your Facebook Application for the iOS Platform